The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Defining the Problem of Dynamic Spatial Sampling

 Although simple to construct, arbitrarily defined fixed perimeters can exacerbate substantive debates over surveillance and privacy protection.
 Each camp maps a different set of features to $\hat{r}_{\text{Fixed}}$ in order to justify their preferred ideological positions.
 For example, we can expect pro-surveillance groups to prefer assigning large values to $\hat{r}_{\text{Fixed}}$ that maximize surveillance scope.
 This breadth provides a way to collect a sufficient number of anonymized data points that then can be whittled down to a potential suspect \cite{chatrieOpp2025}.
 We can expect pro-privacy groups, on the other hand, to prefer assigning small values, including zero, to minimize surveillance scope and maximize individual privacy protections \cite{chatrieOpeningBrief2026}.
 Further complications arise when an external authority, such as a judicial warrant officer or third-party vendor (i.e., Google), introduce additional constraints on $k$ (i.e., timing, size, location) to the discussion forum.

 Even when discussing real-world features (i.e., location and timing of the criminal event), such considerations do not explicitly condition their choices for $\hat{r}_{\text{Fixed}}$ on quantifiable information from inside the jurisdictional study window.
 This disconnect between the geofence perimeter construction criteria and the measurable information inside the study window generates measurement error that sets the stage for selective expansions of surveillance operations.
 When law enforcement arbitrarily selects a value for $r$ and fix it, the non-random distribution of human activity can undermine privacy constraints and lead to selective expansion.
-Fixed perimeters, therefore, will produce different forms of selective expansion depending on where the surveillance operation occurs.
+Fixed perimeters, therefore, will sample individuals differently depending on where the surveillance operation occurs.
 This inhibits the development of legal and regulatory principles that can establish a framework for using digital perimeters.

-In the remainder of this paper, we assume that the privacy constraint $k$ sufficiently encodes the preferences of pro-privacy advocates, $r$ encodes the preferences of pro-surveillance advocates, and $\lambda(\omega)$ encodes information on patterns of human activity across different locations inside the jurisdiction $\omega \in \Omega \subset \mathbb{R}^2$.
+In the remainder of this paper, we assume that the privacy constraint $k$ sufficiently encodes the preferences of the magistrate, $r$ encodes the preferences of pro-surveillance advocates, and $\lambda(\omega)$ encodes information on patterns of human activity across different locations inside the jurisdiction $\omega \in \Omega \subset \mathbb{R}^2$.
 In addition, we assume that the joint distribution $\{(\lambda(\omega), k, r): \omega \in \Omega \subset \mathbb{R}^2\}$ fully measures the debate over surveillance versus privacy tradeoffs.
 Finally, we assume that the best solution balances these tradeoffs.
 This emerges when law enforcement conditions its value for $r$ on $\lambda(\omega)$ and constrain it to a legally permissible value for $k$.